 St. Louis Attorney Jeffrey Lowe filed a complaint in U.S. District Court in East St. Louis on behalf of seven people seeking damages for personal injuries after taking the prescription pain reliever, Bextra.
-Juanita Allen of Kentucky, who claims she suffered a stroke;

 The plaintiffs are: